freerange/site/soups/weeknotes/week-360.snip.markdown

 Chris finished off a [load of additions and improvements to the documentation][pr-2169] and then helped Erik get [some changes to the Minimum Wage Calculator][pr-2161] merged.

 I merged the change which [memoizes node presenters][pr-2172].
 Hopefully this should reduce the app's memory footprint a bit.
 I then finished up the [removal of all the multiple-question-per-page code][pr-2181] and got it merged.
+It felt really good to be deleting more code!

 I also got a couple of other small improvements merged: [removing the unused SmartAnswerPresenter#page_title method][pr-2180] and [renaming SmartAnswerPresenter to FlowPresenter][pr-2179].